Best Work-At-Home Jobs from a Guy Who Works At Home

 Which means you can be halfway through a survey and all of sudden get booted for no apparent reason.

-And even if you do join a few survey sites, get ready to be spammed to death with a ton of emails every day.
+And even if you do join a few survey sites (i.e. sign up to their email list), get ready to be spammed to death with a ton of emails every day.

 Doesn’t sound so fun anymore, huh?

-Needless to say, I can’t see why anyone would do this long-term, especially since it’s almost impossible to make a decent amount of money.
+Needless to say, I can’t see why anyone would do this long-term, especially since it’s almost impossible to make good money with these stupid things.